• Skip to primary navigation

 Nagoya Thamrin City Batam

 Nagoya Thamrin City is a superblock composed of apartments, hotels, office spaces, and shophouses.
 I could see Nagoya Thamrin City from the Nagoya Hill Mall, but I couldn’t work out how to walk there (without looking at Google Maps).
-The Nagoya Hill Condominium is between the mall and Nagoya Thamrin City, so I figured I will reserve judgement on walking there until the construction mess of the condo project is cleaned up.
+The Nagoya Hill Condominium is between the mall and Nagoya Thamrin City, so I figured I would reserve judgment on walking there until the construction mess of the condo project is cleaned up.

-I walked round to the other side of the hill to find the main entrance to the Nagoya Thamrin City complex.
+I walked around to the other side of the hill to find the main entrance to the Nagoya Thamrin City complex.
 It was disappointing to see what looked like a new road without footpaths.

-I was there just a few days after Aston Hotel opened, so I went up and had a look around.
+I was there just a few days after the Aston Hotel opened, so I went up and had a look around.

 Aston Hotel opening at Nagoya Thamrin City

-favehotel Nagoya (stylised in lower case. making my spell checker angry at me) is another hotel in this complex, and it is surrounded by shophouses.
+favehotel Nagoya (stylised in lower case, making my spell checker angry at me) is another hotel in this complex, and it is surrounded by shophouses.

 favehotel Nagoya